Normed Fiber Functors: Normed Fiber Functors

-The following generalization of Deligne's theorem on the fqpc-local isomorphy of any two fiber functors on a Tannakian category is due to Broshi (\cite[Theorem 1.2]{MR2965898}) in case $\ell^\circ$ is a discrete valuation ring and due to Sch\"appi (\cite[Theorem 1.3.2]{MR3185459}) in general: \begin{theorem} Let $\ell$ be a non-archimedean extension of $k$.
-Any two fiber functors on $\Rep^\circ \CG$ over $\ell^\circ$ are isomorphic fpqc-locally on $\ell^\circ$. \end{theorem}
+The following result generalizes Deligne's theorem on the fqpc-local isomorphy of any two fiber functors on a Tannakian category.
+In case $\ell^\circ$ is a discrete valuation ring it is due to Broshi (\cite[Theorem 1.2]{MR2965898}) and in case $\CG$ is smooth it is due to Lurie (\cite[5.11]{LurieTannaka}).
+For a more detailed discussion of the history of this result we refer the reader to the introduction of \cite{Tonini}.

+\begin{theorem} Let $\ell$ be a non-archimedean extension of $k$.
+Any two fiber functors on $\Rep^\circ \CG$ over $\ell^\circ$ are isomorphic fpqc-locally on $\ell^\circ$. \end{theorem} \begin{proof} By applying \cite[Theorem A]{Tonini} to the stack $\CX=[\ast/\CG]$ of $\CG$-torsors for the fpqc topology, one obtains that the functor from the category of fpqc $\CG_{\ell^\circ}$-torsors over $\ell^\circ$ to the category of fiber functors $\Rep^\circ \CG \to \Mod_{\ell^\circ}$ which sends a torsor to the associated twist of the standard fiber functor is an isomorphism.
+This statement is equivalent to the one of Theorem \ref{FFIso}. \end{proof}